 BIOL U301.
-Introduction to Ecology and Evolutionary Biology (4) Basic, applied, and theoretical ecology and the foundations of evolutionary biology.
+Introduction to Ecology and Evolutionary Biology (4)Basic, applied, and theoretical ecology and the foundations of evolutionary biology.
 Laboratories illustrate lecture concepts and provide experience with fundamental skills of biostatistics, hypothesis testing, and scientific writing.
 Three classes and three laboratory hours per week.
 Prerequisites: BIOL U101 and U102 with a C or better.

 BIOL U302.
 Introduction to Cell and Molecular Biology (4) Basic principles of the origin, evolution, function and diversity of cells.
 Emphasis is placed on molecular level approaches to the scientific study of eukaryotic cell function, physiology, metabolism, ultrastructure, and evolution, as well as the use of cells relevant to medical, biosocial, and bioenvironmental issues.
 Three class and three laboratory hours per week.
-Prerequisite: BIOL U101, U102, CHEM U111 with a minimum grade of C.
+Prerequisite: BIOL U101, U102, and CHEM U111.

-Note: All BIOL upper-division courses (with the exceptions of BIOL U330, U370, U581 and U582) require the completion of BIOL U101, U102, U301 and BIOL U302 with a grade of C or better as a prerequisite.
+Note: All BIOL upper-division courses (with the exceptions of BIOL U330, U370, U581 and U582) require the completion of BIOL U101, U102, U301 and BIOL U302 with a grade of Corbetter as a prerequisite.